JoeyStanley/real/_posts/2017-12-12-a-tutorial-on-extracting-foramnts-in-praat.md

 # Determining the extraction time

 So we've got a loop that looks at each interval on the phoneme tier.
 It's common and relatively straightforward to extract formants at the midpoint of each vowel.
-So we need to find exactly at what time point in the file the midoint of each interval is.
+So the next step is to find exactly at what time point in the file the midoint of each interval is.

-We can use simple math to determine the midpoint.
-It's just halfway between the beginning and the end of the interval.
-So let's extract the start and end times of each interval using the `Get start point:` and `Get end point:` functions.
-Both of these take two arguments: the tier to look at the interval number to look at.
+Unfortunately, there's no command that gets the midpoint as far as I'm aware.
+But we can use simple math to determine the midpoint: it's just halfway between the beginning and the end of the interval.
+Luckily, we can extract the beginning and end times of the interval.
+Let's do that using the `Get start point:` and `Get end point:` functions.
+Both of these take two arguments: the tier and the interval number to look at.
 In my file, the phoneme tier is tier 1, and the interval number is saved in the variable `thisInterval`.
-I'll save these numbers into variables called `thisPhonemeStartTime` and `thisPhonemeEndTime` (my Praat variables tend to be verbose for clarity).
+I'll save these numbers into variables called `thisPhonemeStartTime` and `thisPhonemeEndTime` (again, my Praat variables tend to be verbose for clarity).

 <pre>
 thisPhonemeStartTime = Get start point: 2, thisInterval